Gaya/redux-listeners/README.md

 store.dispatch({ type: 'INIT' });
   // This will fire the 'INIT' listener
-  // Which in turn dispatched the 'FETCH_DATA' action
+  // Which in turn dispatches the 'FETCH_DATA' action
-  // 'FETCH_DATA' listener is fired and synchronously dispatches response actions
+  // 'FETCH_DATA' listener is fired and asynchronously dispatches response actions
 ```

 ## Usage